 Finish the story

 For kids that developed writing skills, but still don’t want to write regularly, playing a game could spark interest.
 You could take some known stories and create different endings, or you could create a short story and ask your kid to write the ending.
 Besides writing skills, this game could develop imagination.
 Finishing the story game could prove useful for school tasks like essays.
-If your child has a problem with writing essays that lasts, you could turn to essay writing service at https://au.edubirdie.com/
+If your child has a problem with writing essays that lasts, you could turn to essay writing service at https://au.edubirdie.com/or try to find help through freelance writer services.

 Make your kid an emperor